jamesdeluk/hugo/content/posts/data-science/customer-analysis-part-i.md

 | Silhouette Score | 0.81 | -0.1 | -0.11 | -0.02 | 0.14 | -0.09 |
 | Davies-Bouldin Index | 0.32 | 7.48 | 7.54 | 5.55 | 2.29 | 14.39 |

 Hierarchical is by far the best, with K-prototypes a distant second.

+## The winner!

+Heirarchical is so far ahead with the metrics, I think it has to be the winner.
+Additionally, the groupings seem to make sense.
 As a reminder:

 ![image.png](/images/posts/data-science/customer-analysis-i/ca1-image-5.png)